Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 You can choose any theme you prefer from [this list](https://dash-bootstrap-components.opensource.faculty.ai/docs/themes/).

 ## Coding the Frontend
-[INTRODUCE Code chunk - ideally move all comments in-line to commentary introducing or following up on code]

 ```
 app.layout = dbc.Container(
     [   dbc.Row([ # row 1